AndreaKeane/electric-vehicle-detection/report.md

 Balanced Accuracy = (TPR + TNR) / 2

+#### Part A, Logistic Regression Model
+ROC, PR Curve
+Converting the intercept and coefficients (logodds) into probabilities reveals the model's bias and the relative feature contributions.
+The intercept logodds converts to a probability of 0.200, indicating that the model is biased towards predicting False, the household does not have an EV.
+Additionally, the most impactful features are the 'Maximum Difference', 'Maximum Power Reading' and the 'Minimum Power Reading ^2'.

+#### Part B,

 ### Results - Describe the results of your analysis.